 Milwaukee Community Justice Council

 National Institute of Corrections Evidence-Based Decision-Making Initiative

-Evidence-based decision making (EBDM) is the practice of using research findings to inform and guide decisions across the justice system.
+Evidence-based decision making (EBDM) is the practice of using research findings to inform and guide decisions across the criminal legal system.
 Milwaukee County was selected to join the National Institute of Corrections Evidence-Based Decision Making Initiative (EBDM) in August 2010.

+Milwaukee Community Justice Council